lambrospetrou/oxford-msc/plain-text/ch-dist-sys.md

 As a result, our algorithm consists of two phases, namely the **masking phase** and the **serialization phase**.
 During the _masking phase_ we create bitset masks for each union denoting whether each value is valid to be sent to the examined node, and during the _serialization phase_ the valid values are serialized in the exact way _Bit Serializer_ works, see **Section X.Y**.

+An important optimization we noticed in the algorithm is that during the second phase there is no need to visit unions that do not have any valid values to be serialized.
+Therefore, a is lot of gain time-wise since we might skip complete branches from the top-most point we notice that a value is invalid.

+For example, assume we are serializing the factorization seen in **Figure X.2** and the node we examine has the multi-dimensional ID `[ 1 0 0 0 1 0]`.
+If the value **a1** hashes into zero (0) then we know that the whole branch under _a1_ should not be visited since it will be not serialized for this node.

+It is very important to distinguish between deciding if a value is _valid_ for a node and when it is not.
+When we are at a union examining the values to be serialized we can reject a value instantly if it does not hash to the proper value to match the node's multi-dimensional ID, thus complete subtrees, but we cannot know for sure if it is valid unless we examine its entire subtree.
+For example, if _a1_ hashes into one (1) which is valid it might still be invalid for the node we examine if _e2_, which is the other hashed attribute in our example case, does not hash into this node's dimension ID.